TroelsMortensen/CodeLabs/Tutorials/EfcSetupIntro/006 Entities.md

 ```

 There are currently no keys on this.
 This will require a bit of configuration later, because the standard approach is to use a composite key, from the foreign keys to Book and Author.

-Next up, we will add the relationships between the entities.